-- 1. Describe what you as a parent have done to get your child ready for school: - 2.
-What books have you read to your child in the last month? - 3.
-Describe how you discipline your child: - What type of family educational activities have you and your child engaged in?
-(Visits to library, Educational places - Thousand Elands, museum, vacations to historic/educational places, engaging in educational activities - building something, hobbies, etc.):

-5. Tell me about any workshop, lecture, or presentation on child development, preparing for school, etc. that you may have attended.
+1. Describe what you as a parent have done to get your child ready for school: 2.
+What books have you read to your child in the last month?
+3. Describe how you discipline your child: 4.
+What type of family educational activities have you and your child engaged in?
+(Visits to library, Educational place - Thousand Elands, museum, vacations to historic/educational places, engaging in educational activities - build something, hobbies, etc.): 5.
+Tell me about any workshop, lecture, or presentation on child development, preparing for school, etc. that you make attended. nay